ab-elhaddad/social-links-profile/README.md

 # Social Links Profile

-This is a simple social links profile component that can be used to display social links in your website.
+This is a simple responsive social links profile component that can be used to display social links in your website.
 <br>
 The app is challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ)